richardtallent/vue-object-merge/README.md

 > Utility function for merging an object into a reactive object in Vue

 ## Purpose
-This library was designed to efficiently and automatically merge changes into a Vue-managed object into that object.
+This library was designed to efficiently and automatically deep-merge objects with Vue-managed objects.

 I really enjoy Vue and Vuex's philosophy -- update your state, and your UI will reactively update automatically.
 But what I don't enjoy is writing code to wire API JSON responses back into my Vue `data` or Vuex `state` objects (i.e., mutation functions):